Law Question: An eyewitness said there was rape, but the doctor said there was no rape. Who shall be believed by the court?

-Where the eyewitnesses account is found credible and trustworthy, a medical opinion pointing to the alternative possibilities cannot be accepted as conclusive.
+Where the eyewitness’ account is found credible and trustworthy, a medical opinion pointing to the alternative possibilities cannot be accepted as conclusive.

-In this case there is a caution for court that the court should not play the role of expert itself.
+In this case, there is a caution for the court that it should not play the role of expert itself.
 Sometimes there have been issues of whether ocular (vision) evidence or expert evidence is better.
 Then for such situations, the court has opined that where ocular evidence is available, it should be given preference over expert evidence.